wtfutil/wtf/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please read the process below.
-Note that we have a code of conduct.
-Please follow it in all your interactions with the project.

 ## Pull Request Process

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a